Tunneling-related electron spin relaxation in self-assembled quantum-dot molecules: System and model

 \subsection{Initial qualitative considerations}

-The carrier-phonon interaction is spin-conserving and hence there is no direct phonon-induced coupling of electron states with opposite spins.
-However, such spin-off-diagonal terms appear in the effective conduction band description after including coupling to the valence bands via the $H_{\mathrm{6c8v}}$ and $H_{\mathrm{6c7v}}$ blocks as well as spin-mixing terms in the valence-band block $H_{\mathrm{8c8v}}$.
-Treating the latter within the quasi-degenerate perturbation theory \cite{LowdinJChP1951}, one finds higher-order terms that induce electron spin relaxation \cite{MielnikPyszczorskiSR2018}.
-While they are caused by various effects, these spin-flip channels can generally be divided into two classes of: \textit{admixture} and direct \textit{spin-phonon} mechanisms \cite{KhaetskiiPRB2000,KhaetskiiPRB2001}.
-Such distinction may be understood based on the separation into spin-conserving and perturbative spin-mixing parts, which is performed in both effective conduction-band Hamiltonians: the kinetic energy, $H_0+H_1$, and the carrier-phonon interaction, $V_0+V_1$.
+The electron-phonon interaction is spin-conserving and hence there is no direct phonon-induced coupling of electron states with opposite spins.
+However, such spin-off-diagonal terms appear in the effective conduction-band description after including coupling to the valence bands via the $H_{\mathrm{6c8v}}$ and $H_{\mathrm{6c7v}}$ Hamiltonian blocks as well as spin-mixing terms in the valence-band blocks $H_{\mathrm{8v8v}}$ and $H_{\mathrm{8v7v}}$.
+Treating these couplings within the quasi-degenerate perturbation theory \cite{LowdinJChP1951}, one finds higher-order terms that induce electron spin relaxation \cite{MielnikPyszczorskiSR2018}.
+While they are caused by various effects, these spin-flip channels can generally be divided into two classes of \textit{admixture} and direct \textit{spin-phonon} mechanisms \cite{KhaetskiiPRB2000,KhaetskiiPRB2001}.
+Such distinction may be understood based on the separation into spin-conserving and perturbative spin-mixing parts, which is performed in both effective conduction-band Hamiltonians: the electron energy, $H_0+H_1$, and the carrier-phonon interaction, $V_0+V_1$.
 Then, up to the first order in perturbation, the overall effect is generated by pairs $H_1+V_0$ and $H_0+V_1$.
-The former is responsible for the admixture mechanisms: the perturbation in the kinetic term prevents spin from being a good quantum number as each of electron eigenstates achieves an admixture from the opposite-spin subband.
-Such states can then be coupled by spin-preserving interaction with phonons.
+The former is responsible for the admixture mechanisms: the perturbation $H_1$ prevents spin from being a good quantum number as each of electron eigenstates achieves an admixture from the opposite-spin subband.
+Such states can then be coupled by the fully spin-preserving interaction with phonons.
 The other combination describes the spin-phonon class of mechanisms, in which unperturbed electron states are coupled via the off-diagonal corrections to the interaction Hamiltonian (inherited after the Bir-Pikus $H_{\mathrm{6c8v}}$ and $H_{\mathrm{6c7v}}$ blocks).
-This may be in fact also thought of as dynamical induction of opposite-spin admixtures caused by phonons.
+This may in fact be also thought of as dynamical induction of opposite-spin admixtures caused by phonons via the associated shear strain.